 How does a Late Model chassis differ from a Super Late Model chassis?

-Firstly, a Super Late Model (2800 lbs) is way lighter than a Late Model (3100 lbs).
+Firstly, a Super Late Model (2800 lbs.) is way lighter than a Late Model (3100 lbs.).
 Then comes the structure of the chassis itself.
 A Late Model stock car has a perimeter chassis.
 This means that the chassis weight is equally distributed throughout.
 Everything about it has to be symmetrical and there is no offset on either side from the wheel locations to the A-frame locations.

-However, what sets a Super Late Model car apart is that there is a significant offset.
-In this situation, the car’s chassis and setup favor the left side.
-The trailing arm is around 21 to 24 inches compared to 51 inches in a Late Model.
 There’s a lot more scope for adjustment in a Super Late Model chassis as well.
 The rear-end housing, suspension, and engine are offset to the left in such a car, making it easier to turn on Ovals.
-This also give Super Late Model cars their characteristice ‘skewed’ appearance.
+This also gives Super Late Model cars their characteristic ‘skewed’ appearance.

 Considering everything, one can understand just how different a Super Late Model is from a Late Model car.
 However, the racing action in both is incredible and draws fans to the tracks by the hundreds.
 With a variety of cars to choose from, NASCAR‘s stars of tomorrow are certainly spoilt for choice during their initial racing days.